kmsanjar47/kmsanjar47/README.md

 <h1 align="center">Bonjour 👋, I'm Khan MD Saifullah Anjar</h1>
 <h3 align="center">Developing And Leaning New Technologies For Fun ✌</h3>

-<p align="left>As a Computer Science student at Brac University, I'm on a mission to turn my passion for technology into a thriving career.
-With experience in mobile app development using Flutter, and cross-platform development, I am excited to explore the world of web development with HTML, CSS, React, and the MERN Stack.
+<p>As a Computer Science student at Brac University, I'm on a mission to turn my passion for technology into a thriving career.
+With experience in mobile app development using Flutter, and cross-platform development, I am excited to explore the world of web development with HTML, CSS, React, and the MERN Stack<p/>

 I thrive on learning new technologies and tackling complex projects.
 I believe that challenges are opportunities to learn, grow, and improve my skills, and I'm not afraid to push my limits.